mocklis/mocklis.docs/source/getting-started/index.rst

     {
     }

 Now you can use the 'Update Mocklis Class' code fix to create implementations for these interfaces.
-Right-click on ``MockConsole`` and chose the fix from the context menu.
+Right-click anywhere on the ``MockConsole`` class, and choose 'Quick Actions and Refactorings', followed by 'Update Mocklis Class' from the menu that has appeared.
 Then do the same for ``MockService``.
 Your program should now compile.

 *Note: The rest of this section relies on you having created mock implementations using Mocklis.*